joacocruz6/tutorials-selfTeaching/C++/notes/Class3-EnterData.md

 And there you go.

 Notice that another << is included because we can't add strings to ints, the cout command let us put additional << to add to the message some variables.

+# Summary
+The brother function to console out is console in, and to receive data and store it in a variable we need to declare it before the cin instruction.